 The Issuer believes that the following factors may affect Angola's economy and the Issuer's ability to fulfil its obligations under Notes issued under the Programme.
 In addition, factors which are material for the purpose of assessing the market risks associated with the Notes issued under the Programme are also described below.
+These factors are contingencies which may or may not occur and the Issuer is not in a position to express a view on the likelihood of any such contingency occurring.
 The Issuer believes that the factors described below represent the principal risks inherent in investing in Notes issued under the Programme, but the inability of the Issuer to pay principal, interest or other amounts on or in connection with any Notes may occur for other reasons and the Issuer does not represent that the statements below regarding the risks of holding Notes issued under the Programme comprise an exhaustive list of the risks inherent in investing in such Notes, and the Issuer may be unable to pay amounts due on the Notes for reasons not described below.
 Prospective investors should also read the detailed information set out elsewhere in this Base Offering Circular prior to making any investment decision.